Forestry and Farming

 When your enemy is readying up an attack.
 You will see a white indicator around their character.
 That means they’ll be doing an attack in that direction.
 You can disrupt this attack with a block.

 (Quick Tip – You can also kick them while they do an attack to disrupt the attack however this is a dangerous way of stopping an attack)

 If you timed your block.
 He will not be able to hit you, and you’ll get away scratch-free!
 Blocking costs less stamina, and has a bigger meter compared to the Attack Meter.
 You’ll notice the Block meters’ redzone is bigger, this means your chance of scoring a Perfect block is higher, and that you won’t get drained of Stamina!

 To perform a block, right-click on your mouse countering the enemies attack direction!

 BUT DON’T FORGET Being too defensive is bad news!
-The enemy will get wiser, and start kicking you.
+The enemy will get wise, and start kicking you.
 So try to mix it up with attacks, blocks and kicks.

 Unlike blocking with just weapons.
 You can also block with a shield instead, a shield can be held up constantly as long as it has the blue meter filled also known as shield resistance.
 Either that, or until you are Kicked.
 This can be effective to maintain a shield-wall with other shield users to prevent a rapidly advancing enemy from harming your allies, and they would struggle trying to be aggressive if you can maintain your wall.